lawnp/LeafMQ/README.md

 These instructions will get you a copy of the project up and running on your local machine for testing purposes.

 ### Prerequisites
-For running this project you will need golang version 1.20.
-It is also recommended to use make for easier compiling.
+For running this project you will need [golang] version 1.20.
+It is also recommended to use [make] for easier compiling.

 ### Installing and running
+if using make
 ```
 git clone https://github.com/LanPavletic/NixMQ.git
 cd NixMQ